RobTillaart/TLC5917/README.md

 - **void getChannel(uint8_t \* array)** fill an array with current data.
 - error handling in special mode
   - over-temperature, open-load, short to GND, short to VLED (TLC5917 only).
-- implement hardware SPI, see above.
+- implement hardware SPI simplified class, see section above.

 ## Support